 First-Year Residential Learning Communities

-Check out our recent articles in the Scranton Journal and Royal News!
+Check out our articles in the Scranton Journal and Royal News!

-The Office of Residence Life offers six optional and exciting experiences for our first-year students, called Residential Learning Communities (RLCs).
+The Office of Residence Life offers several optional and exciting experiences for our first-year students, called Residential Learning Communities (RLCs).
 RLCs at The University of Scranton provide students with a distinctive experience that allows them to live, learn, and belong in and to a community of diverse peers with common interests and goals.
 RLCs are classified as either Living Learning Communities (LLCs) or Themed Communities (TCs); all First-Year RLCs are LLCs, while upperclass RLCs are TCs.

-The University also offers RLCs for sophomores, juniors, and seniors; for information on these communities, please click here.
+The University also offers an RLC for juniors and seniors; for information on this community, please click here.

 Living Learning Communities (LLCs)

-Living learning communities (LLCs) bring together students who share a common interest (listed below) and give them the unique opportunity to take a course together, live together, and engage in special events and opportunities.
+Living Learning Communities (LLCs) bring together students who share a common interest (listed below) and give them the unique opportunity to live together, take a course together or work together with faculty and staff partners and engage in special events and opportunities.
 These programs are driven by participants, and allow them to propose, plan, and participate in activities they find interesting.
-In addition, first-year students in LLCs will have the opportunity to be matched with a sophomore mentor who participated in the LLC their first year, and likely has continued their experience in their sophomore year.

-You may opt in to an LLC by noting your interest on your housing questionnaire AND selecting the corresponding First-Year Seminar when choosing courses in your "Forms, Forms, Forms" packets.
+You may opt into an LLC by noting your interest on your housing questionnaire AND selecting the corresponding First-Year Seminar when choosing courses in your "Forms, Forms, Forms" packets (if applicable).

-Students who opt in to an LLC will be expected to take the linked First-Year Seminar course, provided there are no schedule conflicts and space in the course remains.
+Students who opt into an LLC will be expected to take the linked First-Year Seminar course (if applicable), provided there are no schedule conflicts and space in the course remains.
 If conflicts exist or the course fills, students will still be able to live in the community until all spaces are filled.

 Themed Communities (TCs)